rorymcdaniel/temperature-monitor/README.md

     sudo python monitor_temp.py

-At the moment, this only works on Linux.
-Sudo is required in order to acess /dev/ldusb0
+At the moment, this only works on Linux. sudo is required in order to access /dev/ldusb0 (or you can set up a custom udev rule)